Preorder the Second Edition of Day Trips Around Rochester

 Record Archive

-The Record Archive has the largest vinyl Record collection in the Northeast.
-They are also the only record store in NY that serves wine and beer.
+The Record Archive has the most extensive vinyl record collection in the Northeast.
+It is also the only New York record store serving wine and beer.

 The Rochester Red Wings are minor league baseball’s oldest continually operating franchise, dating back to 1899.
 The club is also part of the longest professional baseball game ever played.
 They lost.